 Price – $3 (US) for the PS1 classic on the PSN

 Play time – About 10 hours (for Leon A + Claire B)

 Recommendation – If you’re interested in old-school survival horror, this would be a great starting point as long as you have the patience to die a few times as you get used to the controls.
 Secondary recommendation – never watch the movies.

-With the recent release of the HD remake/remaster, I’d really like to see this game get the same treatment – it would solve most of the problems, give the game a modern touch, and hopefully let the developers improve upon other things that could hopefully be handled better the second time around.
+With the recent release of the HD remaster of the remake of the first Resident Evil, I’d really like to see this game get a similar treatment – it would solve most of the problems, give the game a modern touch, and hopefully let the developers improve upon things the second time around.
 Like some of the puzzles.